 Q – Will you mark the digital files?

 The high-resolution digital files that I provide for printing will not be marked in any way.
 I do ask that if you share any images on social media (Facebook, Twitter, Instragram, etc.) that you tag Creative Perspectives Photography.

 Q – What is your rate?

-Please e-mail me at email@example.com and I would be happy to send you a PDF of my wedding photography brochure, which includes the pricing and details for all my most popular wedding packages.
-I am also happy to work with you to customize a package that meets your specific needs.
+Please e-mail me at email@example.com and I would be happy to send you a PDF of my wedding photography brochure, which includes the pricing and details for all my most popular wedding collections.
+I am also happy to work with you to create a custom collection that meets your specific needs.

 Q – Is there an overtime fee?